-Matheson’s practice has been supported by Ontario Arts Council and Canada Council for the Arts.
+Matheson’s practice has been supported by the Ontario Arts Council, and Canada Council for the Arts funding.